kubernetes/website/v1.1/docs/user-guide/persistent-volumes/README.md

 ---
 title: "How To Use Persistent Volumes"
 ---

-# How To Use Persistent Volumes

-The purpose of this guide is to help you become familiar with [Kubernetes Persistent Volumes](../persistent-volumes.html).
+The purpose of this guide is to help you become familiar with [Kubernetes Persistent Volumes](../persistent-volumes).
 By the end of the guide, we'll have nginx serving content from your persistent volume.

 This guide assumes knowledge of Kubernetes fundamentals and that you have a cluster up and running.

-See [Persistent Storage design document](../../design/persistent-storage.html) for more information.
+See [Persistent Storage design document](../../design/persistent-storage) for more information.

 ## Provisioning